AARP (American Association of Retired Persons)

 What is the Safe Food Coalition?

-Free of harmful levels of disease-causing microorganisms and other potentially harmful contaminants.
-Surfaces must be cleaned before they can be sanitized.
+To be sanitized means that surfaces are free of harmful levels of disease-causing microorganisms and other potentially harmful contaminants.
+Surfaces must be cleaned of debris before they can be sanitized.
 Equipment such as meat slicers, counters, food preparation tables, cutting boards and utensils must be sanitized.

-Also known as bacteremia or blood poisoning, septicemia occurs when a bacterial infection enters the bloodstream.
+Septicemia is also known as bacteremia or blood poisoning.
+Septicemia occurs when a bacterial infection enters the bloodstream.
 Untreated septicemia can quickly progress to sepsis, which is a serious complication of an infection characterized by inflammation throughout the body.
 This inflammation can cause blood clots and block oxygen from reaching vital organs, resulting in organ failure and death in some cases.

-An infectious disease caused by a group of bacteria called Shigella.
-Most that are infected with Shigelladevelop diarrhea, fever, and stomach cramps starting a day or two after they are exposed to the bacteria.
+Shigellosis is an infectious disease caused by a group of bacteria called Shigella.
+Most that are infected with Shigella develop diarrhea, fever, and stomach cramps starting a day or two after they are exposed to the bacteria.
 The diarrhea is often bloody.
 Shigellosis usually resolves in 5 to 7 days.

 Spinal Fluid Test

-The brain and spinal cord are bathed in spinal fluid.
-A spinal tap, also called a lumbar puncture, is a procedure that removes and tests some of this fluid to help diagnose disorders of the brain and spinal cord, including multiple sclerosis.
+A spinal fluid test, also called a spinal tap or lumbar puncture, is a procedure that removes and tests some of the cerebrospinal fluid to help diagnose disorders of the brain and spinal cord, including multiple sclerosis.

 STEC (Shiga Toxin-Producing E. coli)